 Mr. Tarighati's approach is to first explain the mediation process to the parties and make sure they are aware of, and comfortable with, the process.
 Then, he focusses on listening to each side's view of the case so that he can begin to prioritize the core issues, laws and facts that are in play.
 He encourage the parties to be fully involved in the negotiation process so that they feel in control over the process and so that they take ownership over the outcome.
 Also, he believes it is important for a mediator to help the parties manage their own expectations, while at the same time establishing a relationship based on trust.
 Both before and during any mediation, he tries to identify points of commonality between the parties, as well as each parties' respective needs, motives and interests.
 This allows him to begin building, or repairing, the proverbial bridge between the adversaries.
 Lastly, while he recognizes that settlement is the desired end-game scenario at mediation, not all cases settle in mediation.
 In such a case, he focuses on fostering good ongoing communication between the parties and creating negotiation momentum.

 Born in Iran, he moved to England at the age of eight, where he later attended a preparatory and military-style school.
 After studying at the University of London for a year, he moved to Los Angeles in 1995, where he obtained a Bachelor’s degree in Business Law.
 He subsequently moved to New York and earned a J.D., as well as an M.B.A., focusing on the areas of corporate law and finance, respectively.
 I have family members spread throughout the world which, time permitting, serves as a perfect excuse to travel.
-I am an avid hiker, and enjoy meditation, watching documentaries, painting, and all things related to the culinary world.
+I enjoy watching documentaries and all things related to the culinary world.